-Regen Resistor: Select "external" regen resistor
+Regen Resistor: Change only if you use an external regen resistor.
+Most applications don't need an external regen resistor max.

-max.Regen Power: Fill in the power of the connected regen resistor.

-max.
 Mains Voltage: Select the nominal mains AC voltage

 Mains Phase Missing: You can select either warning "n05" or error "F19" in case of phase loss.
 The setting "F19" disables the output stage, "n05" is just a message.